okfde/froide/README.md

 ### Development tooling

-For Python code, we use flake8 following black code style.
+For Python code, we use ruff for linting and formatting.
 JavaScript, Vue and SCSS files are formatted and linted with ESLint and Prettier.

 Make sure to have pre-commit hooks registered (`pre-commit install`).
-For VSCode, the [Python](https://code.visualstudio.com/docs/python/linting), [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) extensions are helpful, with these workspace settings recommended:
+For VSCode, [we recommend some extensions](./.vscode/extensions.json)

 ```json
 {